Ruben Loftus-Cheek says England can become a world-class team

 "He knows what he wants to do next, his technique - he looks like he has so much time on the ball.

-"He takes two touch or one touch and he makes it look so easy.
+"He takes two touches or one touch and he makes it look so easy.
 If a fast and strong player had that as well, you could dominate."